iifl-logo

 (b) The investments made during the year are, in our opinion, prima facie, not prejudicial to the Companys interest.

 iv.
-According to information and explanation given to us, the Company has not granted any loans are covered under the provisions of Sections 185 of the Companies Act, 2013, and hence reporting under clause (iv)(a) of the Order is not applicable.
+According to information and explanation given to us, the Company has not granted any loans are covered under the provisions of sections 185 of the Companies Act, 2013, and hence reporting under clause (iv)(a) of the order is not applicable.
 The Company has complied with the provisions of Sections 186 of the Companies Act, 2013 in respect of investments made and guarantees and securities provided, as applicable.

 v.
 The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause (v) of the Order is not applicable.
+Hence, reporting under clause (v) of the order is not applicable.

 vi.
 To the best of our knowledge and as explained, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act, for any of the product/services rendered by the Company.

-Service Tax, Provident Fund, Employees State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities during the year.
+vii. (a) Undisputed statutory dues, including Goods and Service Tax, Provident Fund, Employees State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities during the year.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees State Insurance, Income-tax, cess and other material statutory dues in arrears as on March 31, 2024 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees State Insurance, Income-tax, cess and other material statutory dues in arrears as on March 31,2025 for a period of more than six months from the date they became payable.

 viii.
 There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year.

-ix. (a) In our opinion, the Company has not defaulted in the repayment of loans or other borrowings or in the payment of interest thereon to lender during the year.
+the repayment of loans or other borrowings or in the payment of interest thereon to lender during the year.

 (b) The Company has not been declared a willful defaulter by any bank or financial institution or government or any government authority.